Transformer Plugin

 The transformer will

-can understand - Add to each class a
+- Add to each class a static methodand return the list.

 Let's look at the above snippet again